QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, made its debut last year in this, the Sony A95K.

 Dimensions (hwd, without stand) 71 x 123 x 4.3cm

-As it did last year, Sony is utilising the Google TV operating system for most of its 2022 TVs, including the A95K.
+Sony uses the Google TV operating system for most of its TVs, including the A95K.
 Overall, this is a very good platform that’s pretty snappy in use here and puts increasingly intelligent personalised recommendations front and centre, making it very quick to find something new to watch or to jump back into.
-Unfortunately, the vast majority of recommendations presented are (at the time of writing) from Amazon Prime Video and Disney+, with just a couple of Apple TV titles and a single My5 TV show thrown in.
+Unfortunately, the vast majority of recommendations presented are still from Amazon Prime Video and Disney+, with just a couple of Apple TV titles and a single My5 TV show thrown in.
 That Netflix is missing from the recommendation engine is clearly an issue, but it’s not one that’s exclusive to Google TV or Sony.

 There is of course a Netflix app on the TV, complete with Dolby Vision and Dolby Atmos support.
 The aforementioned Disney+, Amazon Prime Video and Apple TV are all present and largely correct (Disney+ is lacking Atmos support), as are all of the major music streaming services.
 In the UK you also get Now and BT Sport, and all of the main catch-up services are present both as individual apps and as part of the YouView TV platform.
 There’s also a Freesat tuner for those who want or need to get their live TV service via satellite.